skulpt/skulpt/source/basic.rst

 to stop.

     |image33| {Adding an Item to an Ordered Linked List}
-    {adv:orderinsert}
+    {orderinsert}

 As we saw with unordered lists, it is necessary to have an additional reference, again called ``previous``, since ``current`` will not provide access to the node that must be modified.
-Listing {adv:orderadd} shows the complete ``add`` method.
+Listing {orderadd} shows the complete ``add`` method.
 Lines 2–3 set up the two external references and lines 9–10 again allow ``previous`` to follow one node behind ``current`` every time through the iteration.
 The condition (line